 Breast Augmentation Post Surgery | Capsule Contracture

-The following interview focuses on questions related to breast surgery and a post-surgery condition called capsule contracture specifically.
+The following interview focuses on questions related to breast augmentation and a post-surgery condition called capsule contracture specifically.
 Dr. Widder’s shares his experience and insights with women who are considering plastic surgery for the first time or are looking to explore a higher level of care and quality results.
 Subscribe to our blog for weekly insights and feel free to suggest topics or questions you would like answered.

 Q: How often are your breast surgeries purely cosmetic and how often are they done for medical reasons?

 I don’t usually do reconstructive surgery.
 I mainly do cosmetic surgery.
 There is sometimes a reconstruction aspect of cosmetic surgery.
 When you have a capsule contracture that occurs from a cosmetic surgery, you have to fix it.

 Q: What is capsule contracture?

 When we put any foreign body into our bodies, the tissue around it will encapsulate it – that is, it will surround it with scar tissue.
 This is a protective mechanism of the body and it’s normal.
 After surgery, this is expected, but what you want to have is a soft capsule.
 A soft capsule allows the implant to move within it and it gives the appearance and the feel of a natural breast.
 Once in a while, a patient will develop hardening of the breast, or capsule contracture.
 Most of us have seen people with a burn on the arm or the neck where the scar has contracted noticeably in one direction.
 The same thing can happen with the breast.
 It’s very devastating to the patient – they are expecting to have natural looking breasts and instead they get two hardballs or two apples sitting on their chest.
 It’s very disappointing.
 So in this case, some breast reconstruction is the remedy.

 Q: What do you do to repair capsule contracture?